A Doubled Adjacency Spectral Embedding Approach to Graph Clustering: Application of to Real Data

 \subsection{Faculty Hiring Network}

-We apply our proposed method to real-world datasets, one of which is the faculty hiring network \parencite{clauset2015systematic}.
-This dataset includes three different departments: Business, Computer Science, and History.
+The first dataset we consider is a faculty hiring network, described in \cite{clauset2015systematic}, containing hiring information from three different disciplines: Business, Computer Science, and History.
 For our analysis, we focus on the Computer Science dataset, which contains information on gender, faculty positions, and institutions from $23$ Canadian universities and $182$ American universities, collected from May 2011 to March 2012.
-In this network, each node represents a university and each directed edge $(u, v)$ indicates that a faculty member at university $v$ obtained their PhD degree from university $u$.

-The key finding of this paper is the majority of faculty members get their PhD degrees from the top $15\%$ of institutions, which is more core institutions and have higher connectivity within the network.
-Therefore, they suggested that the faculty hiring network would exhibit a core-periphery pattern.

-In this dataset, there are $205$ institutions, $2,757$ faculty hiring connections, and the density of the network is $0.0659$.
-To better understand the network structure, we visualize the top $15\%$ of universities highlighted in yellow, as shown in Figure \ref{fig:Fig8a}.
-For comparison of clustering results, we present a heatmap representing the core group in Figure \ref{fig:Fig8b}.
-As expected, the core universities are located at the center of the network.
-Consistent with the findings of \parencite{clauset2015systematic} these core institutions produce more faculty members than other institutions.
+In this network, each node represents an institution and each directed edge $(u, v)$ indicates that a faculty member at institution $v$ obtained their PhD degree from institution $u$; the network data comprises $N=205$ institutions with $|\mathcal{E}|=2,881$ unweighted directed hiring connections, resulting in a network density of $\alpha=0.0689$.
+For the Chernoff information analysis, this yields $|\mathcal{E}| = 2,693$ unweighted undirected edges and a corresponding network density of $\alpha = 0.1288$.
+The directed hiring network is shown in Figure \ref{fig:Fig8a}. \cite{clauset2015systematic} illustrate that the majority of individuals considered obtain their PhD degrees from the top $15\%$ of institutions (as measured by institutional prestige), representing a notional `core' of institutions, which exhibits higher interconnectivity within the network; hence \cite{clauset2015systematic} suggest that the faculty hiring network exhibits a core-periphery structure.
+The top 15\% prestige-ranked institutions in the dataset are shown in Figure \ref{fig:Fig8a} in yellow at the centre of the network, and reflect the findings of \cite{clauset2015systematic} that these `core' institutions produce more faculty members than other institutions.
+The corresponding adjacency matrix is visualised in Figure \ref{fig:Fig8b}.